Khloud355/admin-dashboard-task/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-libraries that i use
-ngxcharts
-angular matrial
-bootstrap
-i was makw responsive but i didn't have time i make all things in ui with functionalty make lazy-loading routing for module make service to handle bussiness logic and handle apis call and share data make interceptor to handle loading state make mock data to simulates backend make routing between components make charts that i used ngxchart and make functionalty make table and pagination make interfaces to handle var typing make standalone shared components to make components reusable and easy
+Libraries Used:
+ngx-charts for creating charts.

+Angular Material for UI components.

+Bootstrap for responsive design and layout.

+Completed Tasks:
+Worked on making the UI responsive (although not finished due to time constraints).

+Implemented functionality for the UI.

+Set up lazy-loading routing for modules.

+Created a service to handle business logic, API calls, and data sharing.

+Implemented an interceptor to manage the loading state.

+Used mock data to simulate backend behavior.

+Set up routing between components.

+Created charts using ngx-charts and implemented the required functionality.

+Developed a table with pagination.

+Defined interfaces to handle variable typing and ensure type safety.

+Created standalone shared components to promote reusability and ease of enhancement.